iam-rebel-sk/UserManagmentSystem/README.md

 Java: Java is a widely-used and well-established programming language, known for its reliability, performance, and extensive community support.
 Spring is primarily built for Java, and using Java ensures compatibility and access to a rich ecosystem of libraries and frameworks.

-## Data Structer: List or Array for Storing Users
+## Data Structer: List for Storing Users

 Use a data structure like a List or an Array to store user objects.
 Each user object can encapsulate the attributes you mentioned: UserId, Name, UserName, Address, and Phone Number.
 This allows you to maintain a collection of user records in memory.